vsouza/awesome-ios/README.md

 * [PasswordTextField](https://github.com/PiXeL16/PasswordTextField) - A custom TextField with a switchable icon which shows or hides the password and enforce good password policies :large_orange_diamond:
 * [AnimatedTextInput](https://github.com/jobandtalent/AnimatedTextInput) - Animated UITextField and UITextView replacement for iOS :large_orange_diamond:
 * [KMPlaceholderTextView](https://github.com/MoZhouqi/KMPlaceholderTextView) - A UITextView subclass that adds support for multiline placeholder written in Swift. :large_orange_diamond:
-* [AKMaskField](https://github.com/artemkrachulov/AKMaskField) - AKMaskField is UITextField subclass which allows enter data in the fixed quantity and in the certain format. :large_orange_diamond:

 #### Web View
 * [Otafuku](https://github.com/tasanobu/Otafuku) - Otafuku provides utility classes to use WKWebView in Swift. :large_orange_diamond: